-Save cost and effort across multiple areas
+Save cost and effort in across multiple areas

 Similar to software and hardware engineers, systems engineers must also have best practices in mind to achieve a secure system design.
-Following the proven approach, as recommended on this video course, is not only beneficial for your daily role, but also for the business, product, and customer.
+Following the proven approach as recommended on this video course, is not only beneficial for your daily role, but also for the business, product, and customer.

 Cybersecurity Best Practices for Automotive – Video course content